LAMECH9/TakaTech_AI/README.md

 - converting waste into jobs through creating sustainable employment opportunities for youth and women in waste collection, processing, and organic fertilizer production
 - Predicts methane emissions based on waste characteristics and suggests mitigation strategies
 - Calculates and displays the amount of carbon emissions mitigated for each action
-- Converts waste into valuable organic fertilizer, closing the agricultural input loop
+- Optimizes waste-to-fertilizer conversion through smart categorization, closing the agricultural input loop

 ---